Shafter, California: Economy

 Historically, much of Shafter's economy has been based on agriculture and ag-related industry.
 Local crops include almonds, pistachios, cotton, grapes and alfalfa as well as some carrots, potatoes and other vegetables.
 Cotton and potatoes have a special historical significance for the town of Shafter as leading industries in different periods of the town's development.

-More recently Shafter has become a hub for a variety of economic endeavors including; manufacturing, logistics, and energy.
+Shafter has become a hub for a variety of economic endeavors including; manufacturing, logistics, and energy.

 Rail Facility

 The City of Shafter's Rail Facility has more than 10,000 feet of track owned by the City of Shafter and operated by the Public Works Department.
 It connects the BNSF Railway to tenants in the Paramount Logistics Park.
-This is the only rail served industrial park in the San Joaquin Valley.
 The Paramount Logistics Park (PLP) (formerly the International Trade and Transportation Center (ITTC)) was built to facilitate Central Valley access to ports in Long Beach and Los Angeles.
 Ross Dress for Less announced its plans to move into the PLP in 2013.

 American Tire Distributors signed a 20-year lease with Roll Real Estate to lease over 1 million square feet of distribution space.
-The tire and wheel distributor has begun working out of a portion of the space as of Summer 2014, while the rest continues to be built out.